gcedeno/Analysing_Airbnb_data_Seattle/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The main libraries with corresponding versions to run  the code are the following:

+Python 3.6.7 |Anaconda, Inc.|
+Scikit-Learn 0.20.2
+NumPy 1.15.4
+SciPy 1.1.0
+Pandas 0.23.4

+To generate quick reports from a pandas DataFrame, the module `pandas_profiling` is used.
+Module description and installation is available at: [pandas_profiling](https://pandas-profiling.github.io/pandas-profiling/docs/)

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interested in using the Seattle Airbnb data to answer the following business questions:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+1. Seasonal variations: How price changes through the year?
+Are there seasonal price variations?
+2. Occupancy rates: What are the busiest times of the year to visit Seattle?
+3. Popular accommodation types: What are the accommodation options available in Seattle?
+4. Location: Are there significant price variations depending on the neighborhood?
+Which are the areas with the highest average prices?
+5. Predicting prices: What factors have a stronger influence on price?

 ## File Descriptions <a name="files"></a>